Henri Termeer: Pompe disease

-In 2002 Termeer was instrumental in bringing together 20 other high-profile health care leaders, to found NEHI, a "nonprofit, applied research health policy organization", as the "New England Healthcare Institute." including Joshua Boger of Vertex Pharmaceuticals, Joseph B. Martin, MD, PhD, then Dean of Harvard Medical School, Samuel O. Thier, MD, then CEO, Partners HealthCare, Fred Telling, PhD, then VP of Corporate Policy and Strategic Management, Pfizer and Charlie Baker, CEO, Harvard Pilgrim Health Care.
+In 2002 Termeer was involved in the establishment of the New England Healthcare Institute (NEHI), a "nonprofit, applied research health policy organization" composed of senior healthcare experts and executives.
 NEHI members include biotech and pharmaceutical companies, academic health centers, hospitals, medical device companies, employers, payers, patient groups, and others.
 Termeer was a Chairman Emeritus of the New England Healthcare Institute.